Blaisorblade/pdbp.github.io/index.md

   }
 ```

-`trait Meaning` *declares* the *meaning* of type constructor as a natural transformation `meaning`.
+`trait Meaning` *declares* the *meaning* of a type constructor `D` (cfr. description) as a natural transformation `meaning` to a type constructor `M` (cfr. meaning).

 ```scala
   trait MeaningOfContaining[C[+ _]: Containing, M[+ _]] extends Meaning[C, M]
 ```

-`trait MeaningOfContaining` declares the meaning of type constructors that are declared to implicitly have the capability to contain a value.
+`trait MeaningOfContaining` declares the meaning of a type constructor that is declared to implicitly have the capability to contain a value.

 ### **Define declared meaning**